turbolinks/turbolinks/README.md

 ## Installing JavaScript Behavior

 You may be used to installing JavaScript behavior in response to the `window.onload`, `DOMContentLoaded`, or jQuery `ready` events.
 With Turbolinks, these events will fire only in response to the initial page load, not after any subsequent page changes.
-We will compare two strategies for connecting JavaScript behavior to the DOM below.
+We compare two strategies for connecting JavaScript behavior to the DOM below.

 ## Observing Navigation Events